On the convergence of arithmetic orbifolds

 \subsection{A criterion for BS--convergence in rank one}

-In this subsection we restrict to the case where $G_\infty$ is a Lie group of real rank one, the flats in $X$ are then geodesic lines and the stabilizers of cusps contain only unipotent and elliptic elements.
+If $M$ is a closed Riemannian manifold with (strictly) negative sectional curvature and $R > 0$ we define $N_R(M)$ to be equal to the number\footnote{This number is well-known to be finite: in the Hausdorff topology the set of closed geodesics of length $\le R$ is compact, and the negative curvature forbids that it has an accumulation point.} of closed geodesics of length less than $R$ in $M$.

-\begin{prop} Let $M_n$ be a sequence of finite-volume $X$-orbifolds and suppose that there is a $\delta>0$ such that $\sys(M_n)\ge \delta$ for all $n$.
+\begin{prop} Let $X$ be a rank-one irreducible symmetric space and $M_n$ be a sequence of finite-volume $X$-orbifolds.
+Suppose that there exists a $\delta>0$ such that for all $n$ the systole $\sys(M_n)$ is larger than $\delta$.
 Then $M_n$ is BS--convergent to $X$ if and only if for all $R>0$ we have

-where for an $X$-orbifold $M$ we define $N_R(M)$ to be equal to the number of closed geodesics of length less than $R$ in $M$. \end{prop}